Natural Language Processing with Commonsense Knowledge: A Survey: Commonsense Knowledge Bases

-\paragraph{\textsc{Atomic} (2019)} \textsc{Atomic}~\citep{DBLP:conf/aaai/SapBABLRRSC19} is a commonsense knowledge graph consisting of 877K textual descriptions of inferential knowledge obtained from crowdsourcing.
-The knowledge graph focuses on \emph{if-then} relations between events and possible inferences over the events.
-More specifically, the three types of relation are: ``If-Event-Then-Mental-State'', ``If-Event-Then-Event'', and ``If-Event-Then-Persona''.
-The base events were extracted from a variety of corpora including stories and books.
-In total the \textsc{Atomic} knowledge graph contains 309,515 nodes and 877,108 If-Event-Then-* triples.
+\item \textbf{\textsc{Atomic} (2019)}. \textsc{Atomic}~\cite{DBLP:conf/aaai/SapBABLRRSC19} is a comprehensive commonsense knowledge graph comprising 877K textual descriptions of inferential knowledge derived through crowdsourcing.
+This knowledge graph emphasizes \emph{if-then} relationships between events and the possible inferences that can be drawn from them.
+Specifically, it includes three types of relations: ``If-Event-Then-Mental-State'', ``If-Event-Then-Event'', and ``If-Event-Then-Persona''.
+The base events are extracted from diverse corpora, including stories and books.
+Overall, the \textsc{Atomic} knowledge graph encompasses 309,515 nodes and 877,108 If-Event-Then-* triples, providing a robust resource for understanding and modeling inferential reasoning.

+\item \textbf{\textsc{Atomic}$_\text{20}^\text{20}$ (2020)}. \textsc{Atomic}$_\text{20}^\text{20}$~\cite{DBLP:conf/aaai/HwangBBDSBC21} enhances the original \textsc{Atomic} by expanding the knowledge graph's scope and scale, incorporating a broader range of events and more complex relational structures.
+As a comprehensive commonsense knowledge graph, \textsc{Atomic}$_\text{20}^\text{20}$ comprises 1.33 million tuples spanning 23 commonsense relations, encompassing social, physical, and eventive aspects of everyday inferential knowledge.
+Studies have shown that pre-trained language models (PLMs) retrained on \textsc{Atomic}$_\text{20}^\text{20}$ can articulate knowledge more precisely than models trained solely on language data.
+Additionally, \textsc{Atomic}$_\text{20}^\text{20}$ serves as an effective training set for adapting language models, improving their ability to capture and express commonsense knowledge.

-\paragraph{ASER (2020)} ASER~\citep{DBLP:conf/www/ZhangLPSL20} is a large-scale eventuality knowledge graph automatically extracted from more than 11-billion-token unstructured textual data.
+\item \textbf{ASER (2020)}.
+ASER (activities, states, events, and their relations)~\cite{DBLP:conf/www/ZhangLPSL20} is a large-scale eventuality knowledge graph automatically extracted from more than 11-billion-token unstructured textual data.
 It contains 15 relation types belonging to five categories, 194 million unique eventualities, and 64 million edges between them.
-The eventualities were extracted from a wide range of corpora from different sources, according to a selected set eventuality patterns.
+The eventualities were extracted from a wide range of corpora from different sources, according to a selected set of eventuality patterns.
 The eventuality relations were also automatically extracted using a selected set of seed connectives.

-\paragraph{CSKG (2021)} CommonSense Knowledge Graph (CSKG)~\citep{DBLP:conf/esws/IlievskiSZ21} is a commonsense knowledge base created by consolidating and integrating several other key sources, using the proposed five principles.
-The resulted knowledge graph contains around 2 million nodes and 6 million edges between them.